 For an explanation of malocclusion and orthodontics, please click here.

 The BC Dental Association has a very helpful and informative site for patients of all ages, including a wealth of resources on dental prevention and treatment for babies and toddlers.
 Here is a link for Caregiver Tips and Resources.
-Here is a link for simple tips to care for your baby’s teeth (Chinese, Punjabi).
+Here is a link for simple tips to care for your baby’s teeth (Arabic, Chinese, Punjabi).
 This link is for tooth brushing tips for parents and caregivers and is available in several languages: Arabic, Chinese, Spanish, Punjabi, and Farsi.

 Another resource is Healthy Families BC.